camunda/camunda-docs-manual/content/reference/cmmn11/concepts/lifecycle.md

       terminated
     </td>
     <td>
-      The transition <i>terminate</i> automatically triggers when the case instance's exit criteria are fulfilled.
+      The transition <i>terminate</i> automatically triggers when the case instance's exit criteria are fulfilled.Furthermore, it is possible to manually terminate a <i>active</i> case instance via the <code>CaseService</code> API.
     </td>
   </tr>
   <tr>